apache/horaedb-docs/docs/src/en/cluster_deployment/no_meta.md

 data_dir = "/tmp/ceresdb"
 ```

-In order to deploy two CeresDB instances on the same machine, the config should choose different ports to serve and data directories to store data.
+In order to deploy two HoraeDB instances on the same machine, the config should choose different ports to serve and data directories to store data.

-Say the `CeresDB_0`'s config is:
+Say the `HoraeDB_0`'s config is:

 ```toml
 [server]